hackergrrl/rfc-8439/README.md

 # rfc-8439

-This is a working implementation of "RFC 8439: ChaCha20 and Poly1305 for IETF Protocols", written in Common Lisp.
-It passes the primary test vectors given in the RFC.
+This is a working implementation of [RFC 8439: ChaCha20 and Poly1305 for IETF Protocols](https://datatracker.ietf.org/doc/html/rfc8439), written in Common Lisp.
+It passes the primary test vectors given in the RFC document.

 The main functions mimick the RFC's pseudocode: